ousc/conditio.js/readme.md

     )
 ```

-Basic usage, both "when" and "when" can be used.
+Basic usage, both "when" and "When" can be used.

 ```javascript
     const value = 2;